DomenSoberl/gymnasium_qr/README.md

 ## Wrappers

+### Trajectory

+Draws a trajectory from the moment the ball starts movinf upwards, and until it either touches the basket or the episodes terminates.
+After the episode finishes, the following methods are available to observe the property of the made trajectory:

+The length of the trajectory in steps.
+`trajectory_length() -> int`

+The highest point (max y) of the trajectory.
+If no trajectory has been made, `None` is returned.
+`highest_point(self) -> np.ndarray`

+The list of all the points at (or close to) the height y.
+The first returned list contains the points crossing the horizontal line y in upward motion, the second list in the downward motion.
+`points_at_height(self, y: float) -> (list[np.ndarray], list[np.ndarray])`

+The velocity vector at the given point on the trajectory.
+If the given point is not found on the trajectory, [nan, nan] is returned.
+`velocity_at(self, point: np.ndarray) -> np.ndarray`

 ### One shoot

 A simplified experimental setup, where only one action of a certain duration is executed at the start of the episode.
 The action is given with the `reset` method.
 The `action` parameter given with the `step` function is ignored.
 Custom settings are partially overridden when given with the `make` method, and ignored if given with the `reset` method.